charlescol/schema-manager/README.md

 const baseDirectory = './example-schemas';

-// Function to build the subject using the minimum version const subjectBuilder = (versions: string[], filepath: string): string => {
+// Function to provide, used to build the subject using the minimum version
+// This is an example implementation, you can customize it based on your own versioning and naming rules. const subjectBuilder = (versions: string[], filepath: string): string => {
   const minVersion = versions.sort()[0]; // Select the minimum version
   return (